May the 4th Be With You: LEGO Launches Epic New Star Wars Sets

 We could theorize why Star Wars fans are often LEGO fans as well, but the bottom line is that they're both awesome.

-The beginning of May means the arrival of Star Wars Day on May 4 where we can tell all our friends "May the 4th be with you."
+Today is Star Wars Day, so we can tell all our friends "May the 4th be with you."
 To celebrate the special day, LEGO has released new Star Wars collection sets.
 Along with these exciting new builds, LEGO is dishing out special offers, like adding on a free Star Wars set, when you spend a certain amount on LEGO Star Wars merchandise.

 One of LEGO's newest Star Wars sets, the X-Wing Fighter is only available to VIP Members.
 Sign up here to become a VIP and secure one for yourself.